Arista Networks (NYSE:ANET) Price Target Raised to $420.00

-Arista Networks (NYSE:ANET) had its target price upped by analysts at Evercore ISI from $400.00 to $420.00 in a research report issued on Tuesday, The Fly reports.
-The firm currently has an “outperform” rating on the technology company’s stock.
-Evercore ISI’s target price suggests a potential upside of 10.77% from the company’s current price.
+Arista Networks (NYSE:ANET) had its price target lifted by UBS Group from $370.00 to $420.00 in a research note published on Tuesday morning, The Fly reports.
+UBS Group currently has a buy rating on the technology company’s stock.

-ANET has been the subject of several other research reports.
-JMP Securities upped their target price on shares of Arista Networks from $340.00 to $415.00 and gave the stock a “market outperform” rating in a research report on Tuesday, July 27th.
-Wells Fargo & Company upped their target price on shares of Arista Networks from $340.00 to $375.00 and gave the stock an “equal weight” rating in a research report on Tuesday.
-Morgan Stanley upped their target price on shares of Arista Networks from $345.00 to $420.00 and gave the stock an “overweight” rating in a research report on Tuesday, July 6th.
-Credit Suisse Group upped their target price on shares of Arista Networks from $362.00 to $410.00 and gave the stock an “outperform” rating in a research report on Tuesday.
-Finally, Cowen upped their target price on shares of Arista Networks from $385.00 to $433.00 and gave the stock an “outperform” rating in a research report on Tuesday.
-Seven equities research analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company’s stock.
-Arista Networks currently has a consensus rating of “Buy” and a consensus price target of $378.40.
+Several other analysts also recently issued reports on ANET.
+Cowen lifted their price target on shares of Arista Networks from $385.00 to $433.00 and gave the company an outperform rating in a research report on Tuesday.
+Citigroup lifted their price target on shares of Arista Networks from $325.00 to $400.00 and gave the company a neutral rating in a research report on Tuesday.
+Piper Sandler lifted their price target on shares of Arista Networks from $330.00 to $379.00 and gave the company a neutral rating in a research report on Tuesday.
+Barclays raised their price objective on Arista Networks from $330.00 to $378.00 and gave the company an equal weight rating in a research note on Tuesday.
+Finally, KeyCorp raised their price objective on Arista Networks from $370.00 to $424.00 and gave the company an overweight rating in a research note on Thursday, July 22nd.
+Six investment analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company’s stock.
+The stock presently has a consensus rating of Buy and a consensus price target of $381.33.

-In related news, CEO Jayshree Ullal sold 1,375 shares of the firm’s stock in a transaction that occurred on Thursday, May 6th.
-The shares were sold at an average price of $321.96, for a total transaction of $442,695.00.
-Following the completion of the sale, the chief executive officer now directly owns 1,901 shares in the company, valued at $612,045.96.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, SVP Kenneth Duda sold 4,532 shares of the firm’s stock in a transaction that occurred on Monday, May 10th.
-The stock was sold at an average price of $329.30, for a total transaction of $1,492,387.60.
-Following the sale, the senior vice president now owns 811 shares of the company’s stock, valued at $267,062.30.
+In related news, Director Ann Mather sold 416 shares of the business’s stock in a transaction dated Monday, August 2nd.
+The stock was sold at an average price of $381.00, for a total value of $158,496.00.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+Also, COO Anshul Sadana sold 4,232 shares of Arista Networks stock in a transaction dated Monday, August 2nd.
+The shares were sold at an average price of $378.45, for a total value of $1,601,600.40.
+Following the transaction, the chief operating officer now directly owns 2,821 shares of the company’s stock, valued at approximately $1,067,607.45.
 The disclosure for this sale can be found here.
-Insiders have sold 85,857 shares of company stock valued at $29,709,596 over the last 90 days.
-22.01% of the stock is currently owned by insiders.
+Insiders have sold a total of 86,498 shares of company stock worth $30,324,818 over the last quarter.
+Company insiders own 22.01% of the company’s stock.

-Several large investors have recently modified their holdings of the stock.
-NEXT Financial Group Inc lifted its position in shares of Arista Networks by 2.2% in the 2nd quarter.
-NEXT Financial Group Inc now owns 1,376 shares of the technology company’s stock valued at $499,000 after acquiring an additional 29 shares in the last quarter.
-Colony Capital Inc. lifted its position in shares of Arista Networks by 0.8% in the 1st quarter.
-Colony Capital Inc. now owns 4,249 shares of the technology company’s stock valued at $1,283,000 after acquiring an additional 33 shares in the last quarter.
-Ellevest Inc. lifted its position in shares of Arista Networks by 13.3% in the 1st quarter.
-Ellevest Inc. now owns 290 shares of the technology company’s stock valued at $88,000 after acquiring an additional 34 shares in the last quarter.
-Garrison Asset Management LLC lifted its position in shares of Arista Networks by 0.6% in the 1st quarter.
-Garrison Asset Management LLC now owns 6,106 shares of the technology company’s stock valued at $1,843,000 after acquiring an additional 37 shares in the last quarter.
-Finally, Arkadios Wealth Advisors lifted its position in shares of Arista Networks by 4.1% in the 2nd quarter.
-Arkadios Wealth Advisors now owns 1,020 shares of the technology company’s stock valued at $369,000 after acquiring an additional 40 shares in the last quarter.
-Institutional investors and hedge funds own 61.58% of the company’s stock.
+Hedge funds have recently bought and sold shares of the business.
+Kistler Tiffany Companies LLC grew its holdings in Arista Networks by 40.3% during the 2nd quarter.
+Kistler Tiffany Companies LLC now owns 108 shares of the technology company’s stock valued at $39,000 after buying an additional 31 shares in the last quarter.
+Carroll Financial Associates Inc. purchased a new position in shares of Arista Networks during the first quarter worth about $33,000.
+Parkside Financial Bank & Trust grew its holdings in shares of Arista Networks by 187.8% during the first quarter.
+Parkside Financial Bank & Trust now owns 118 shares of the technology company’s stock worth $36,000 after purchasing an additional 77 shares in the last quarter.
+CX Institutional grew its holdings in shares of Arista Networks by 37.9% during the second quarter.
+CX Institutional now owns 142 shares of the technology company’s stock worth $51,000 after purchasing an additional 39 shares in the last quarter.
+Finally, Allred Capital Management LLC purchased a new position in shares of Arista Networks during the first quarter worth about $45,000.
+61.58% of the stock is owned by institutional investors and hedge funds.

 Arista Networks, Inc develops, markets, and sells cloud networking solutions in the Americas, Europe, the Middle East, Africa, and the Asia-Pacific.
 The company's cloud networking solutions consist of extensible operating systems, a set of network applications, as well as gigabit Ethernet switching and routing platforms.